-Scenic beauty, an incredible gastronomic scene, and breathtaking attractions; experience all of this and more when you visit Brussels.
-We’ve rounded up some top-rated tourist attractions you can visit with friends and family.
+Scenic beauty, an incredible gastronomic scene, and breathtaking attractions; experience all of this and more when in Brussels.
+We’ve rounded up some top-rated tourist attractions in the city.

-If you love unusual architecture, the Atomium is just what you need.
+An unusual architecture, the Atomium.
 Built-in 1958 and designed by a Belgian engineer André Waterkeyn for the Brussels World's Fair, this gigantic structure is a tourist hotspot.
 The Atomium represents the shape of a unit cell of an iron crystal magnified to 165 billion times its normal size.
 Each of the Atomium’s nine spheres represents an atom.
-This mammoth is structure located north of the city center and is easily accessible by metro or tram.
+This structure is located north of the city centre and is easily accessible by metro or tram.

 Interested in a quick tour of Europe?
 Visit Mini-Europe, a miniature park located at Bruparck near the Atomium.
-Here, you will discover some of Europe’s most iconic monuments including the Big Ben, Paris, the Acropolis, and many more.
+Discover some of Europe’s most iconic monuments including the Big Ben, Paris, the Acropolis, and many more.
 This Miniature Park offers an at-a-glance view of history, architecture, and artistry.

 Witness mesmerizing architecture from the Gothic, and Baroque eras at the Grand Place (a.k.a.
-Grote Markt) as you head to one of the most beautiful squares in Europe.
+Grote Markt), one of the most beautiful squares in Europe.
 Listed as a World Heritage by UNESCO in 1998, the Grand Place is always packed with tourists.
-You will find numerous festivals organized around the Grand Place as well as a daily flower market.
+Numerous festivals are organized around the Grand Place as well as a daily flower market.

 Get ready to have the time of your life in Brussels!
 Book your flights now and have a blast in the city of waffles, fries, chocolate and beer!